TLouf/discrete_maths/1-sets.typ

 How can we represent binary relations graphically?
 What we want is to show each set on a separate "side", and link related elements together.
-Here we'll see three options, which are the direct graph, Cartesian and adjacency matrix representations.
+Here we'll see three options, which are the directed graph, Cartesian and adjacency matrix representations.

 #example[
   #let names = ("Alice", "Bob", "Eve")